AricaLConrad/Arica-Conrad-Portfolio/docs/technical-writing-samples/ios-emergency-information-tutorial.md

 Medical ID is not automatically set up on your phone, so you will have to set it up yourself.

-To view your Medical ID, first locate and tap the Settings icon to open your phone’s settings.
+To view your Medical ID, first locate and tap the Settings icon to open your phone's settings.
 The Settings icon looks like a gear and it has the name "Settings" below the icon.

 <img src="../assets/images/Conrad-iOS-Emergency-Information-Tutorial-Screenshot-1.PNG" alt="iOS Settings App gear icon on the user's home screen.
 The word Settings is listed beneath the icon." width="25%" height="25%"/>